Ugrammer/UniversalMer-v2.0/README.md

 # HOW TO USE THE PROGRAM
    Go to the directory of the executable file at  /bin/MacOs/UniversalMer.  <br>
-   If there is no database file, run the program to first count all possible k-mers by.
+   If there is no database file, run the program to count all possible k-mers first by.

        % ./UniversalMer -b  /input/xxx.fasta

    The program will build the database of all possible size k-mer.
    After building database completed, you can choose the menu of the program.
-If the database already exist, you can run the program for the next time by
+If the database already exist, you can run the program with it for the next time by

        % ./UniversalMer -l  Universal_merDB.umer